There are two main types of lung cancer: non-small cell lung cancer and small cell lung cancer.

 Immunotherapy

-If patients have non-small cell lung cancer only in their chest (stage I, II and some III), we typically recommend surgery to remove the cancer.
-Removing the cancer offers the best chance for long-term cure.
+If patients have early-stage NSCLC, we typically recommend surgery to remove the cancer.
+Removing the cancer offers the best chance for a long-term cure.

 Operations for lung cancer removal involve two parts.
-At Valley, these are both performed at the same time, through the same incisions.
+At Valley, these are both performed simultaneously through the same incisions.

 Depending on a patient’s needs, we also perform the following procedures: